KhachichiMehdi/End-to-End-Image-Denoising-Pipeline-Development-Optimization-and-Deployment/README.md

    - Automate hyperparameter tuning and logging using **MLflow**.

 3. ** Evaluation**:
-   - Evaluate the model's performance using MSE and Save it on json format.
+   - Evaluate the model's performance using MSE and save it on a json format.
    - Visualize sample results.

 4. **Deployment**: